Aadukalam: Plot

-Karuppu falls in love with an Anglo-Indian girl named Irene, who dislikes him.
-He does not recognize this initially and keeps following her.
+Karuppu falls in love with Irene, who dislikes him.
+He does not recognise this initially and keeps following her.
 One day, the residents of Irene's colony confront him and ask Irene to tell who she is in love with – Karuppu or Dinesh, another man in the locality.
 She points her finger at Karuppu, and he goes into rapture.
 She explains later that she had to lie in order to avoid Dinesh, who has been bothering her for a long time.
 Later, Irene too falls in love with Karuppu.

-Meanwhile, Rathnasamy tries to cajole Ayub, Pettai's veterinarian for roosters, to get Pettai to come for a competition against himself, in exchange for a heavy amount.
+Meanwhile, Rathnasamy tries to cajole Ayub, Pettai's veterinarian, to convince Pettai for a competition against himself, in exchange for a huge amount.
 Ayub refuses and insults Rathnasamy.
 The same night, Ayub is killed in a hit and run accident.
-Durai initially suspects Rathnaswamy, and all of Pettai's gang wants revenge, but Pettai decides to conduct a state tournament in Ayub's name and provide his family with funds so that Ayub's poor daughters can be married.
-He asks permission from Rathnasamy as the police have to permit it, but Rathnaswamy refuses, manhandles, and berates Pettai as a thief.
-In a rage, Pettai, suspecting Rathnaswamy of the murder, agrees to the one-on-one rooster fight that Rathnaswamy has been asking for so long.
-He bets that he will field his roosters against every rooster that Rathnaswamy brings to the field in the following tournament, and even if one of Pettai's roosters loses against Rathnaswamy's, Pettai will tonsure his head and face, publicly apologize to him, and will quit rooster fights.
-If Rathnaswamy is not able to beat at least one of his roosters, the same conditions will be applied on him, at the end of the day.
+Durai initially suspects Rathnaswamy and all of Pettai's gang wants revenge, but Pettai decides to conduct a state tournament in Ayub's name and provide his family with funds so that Ayub's destitute daughters can be married.
+He asks permission from Rathnasamy as the police have to permit it, but Rathnaswamy refuses, manhandles him, and berates Pettai as a thief.
+In a rage, Pettai, suspecting Rathnaswamy of Ayub's murder, agrees to the one-on-one rooster fight that Rathnaswamy has been asking for so long.
+He bets that he will field his roosters against every rooster that Rathnaswamy brings to the field in the upcoming tournament, and even if one of Pettai's roosters loses against Rathnaswamy's, Pettai will tonsure his head and shave his face, publicly apologise to him, and will quit rooster fights.
+If Rathnaswamy is not able to beat at least one of his roosters, the same conditions will be applied on him.
 Finally getting his way, Rathnaswamy permits the tournament.